 - Look back on who you were a year ago and the person you are today.
 How do these two versions of yourself compare?

-- Looking forward, as a result of adversity or difficult times you experienced over the past year, how have you changed?
+- As a result of adversity or difficult times you experienced over the past year, how have you changed?

 - Imagine giving advice to your past self about a challenging situation you went through.
 What would you say to yourself?